icsergoltd/home-grown-tomatoes/src/content/blog/grow-tomatoes-in-raised-beds.md

 The key is to check your plants often.
 A quick daily look can help you catch problems early.

+If your tomato leaves are turning yellow, read this full troubleshooting guide: [Why Are My Tomato Leaves Turning Yellow?](/blog/why-are-my-tomato-leaves-turning-yellow).

 ## Blossom End Rot

 Blossom end rot appears as a dark, sunken, leathery patch on the bottom of the tomato fruit.